 Jarvis Looi

-Researcher in applied linguistics, corpus linguistics, quantitative linguistics, instructed second language learning
+Researcher in applied linguistics, corpus linguistics, statistics, instructed second language learning

 Jarvis Looi is a researcher specialising in applied linguistics, corpus linguistics, quantitative linguistics, and instructed second language learning.
 He holds a PhD in language learning and assessment, earned through an international joint programme between Universiti Malaya (Malaysia) and Analyse et Traitement Informatique de la Langue Française (ATILF), CNRS–Université de Lorraine (France).